Why I Don’t Eat Pig Meat:

 Pigs also do not have sweat glands.
 Perspiration is a key method the body uses to for detoxification and the pig is not designed to perspire.
 When we consume pig meat we get all of these pathogenic microorganisms and environmental toxins into our system.

-Pasture-Fed Pork Products:
+Pasture-Fed Pig Meat Products:

 Pasture-fed pork products are much safer as they should naturally have lower parasite loads and a better ratio of omega 6: omega 3 fatty acids and anti-oxidants.
 However, the animal is just not designed to eliminate toxins effectively.